Marree, South Australia: Governance

 Marree is located within the federal Division of Grey, the state electoral district of Stuart, the Pastoral Unincorporated Area of South Australia and the state's Far North region.
 In the absence of a local government authority, the community in Marree receives municipal services from a state government agency, the Outback Communities Authority.

+Demographics

+As of the 2021 census, the population of Marree was 65, with 12 families and 85 private dwellings.
+The town reported a higher male population than average, with 55.0% of residents being male and 45.0% being female.
+The median age was 52, well above average.
+The median weekly household income was $485, which is well below average even by regional standards.

+The ancestral makeup of Marree is a mixture of European and Indigenous residents alongside some descendants of Afghan cameleers.
+In 2021, there were six reported ancestries: English (36.9%), Aboriginal (33.8%), Australian (16.9%), Irish (9.2%), Afghan (6.2%) and Scottish (4.6%).
+While the census reported four people (6.2% of Marree's population) claiming Afghan ancestry, community estimates claim that up to 10 residents (15.3% of the town's population) are descended from Afghan cameleers.

+Due to its isolation and very small population, Marree lacks any substantial modern immigration.
+73.8% of the town's residents reported being born in Australia, while 6.2% reported being born in England.
+Reflecting the presence of families with multi-generational lineage in Australia, 70.8% had Australian-born mothers and 64.6% had Australian-born fathers, while 7.7% had English-born mothers and 4.6% had English-born fathers.
+English is the only first language spoken in the town.

+The majority of Marree is irreligious, with 53.8% of the town's residents reporting having "no religion", making the town less religious than the South Australian state and Australian national averages.
+A town without any active churches, a below-average total of 23.1% of the population reported being Christian, with 7.7% being non-denominational, 6.2% belonging to the Uniting Church in Australia (UCA) and 4.6% each being Anglican and Catholic.
+Despite the town's Afghan history and the former presence of two mosques, including the historic Marree Mosque (the first mosque to have ever been built in Australia), there are no Muslims living in the town today.

 Climate

-Like much of inland Australia, Marree experiences a subtropical desert climate (Köppen: BWh); with very hot summers & mild winters; as evidenced by its position in the Tirari Desert.
+Like much of inland Australia, Marree experiences a subtropical desert climate (Köppen: BWh); with very hot summers and mild winters; as evidenced by its position in the Tirari Desert.
 Temperatures above 40.0 C have been recorded in every month from October to April.
 Marree is one of the driest Australian settlements, only receiving around 144.7 mm of highly erratic rainfall.
 Precipitation falls on around 33.4 days annually, and is extremely erratic year-round.

 The original weather station collected data from 1885 to 2015, and is still open.
 Measurements are now taken from the airport 1.6 km away.